 But that’s all.
 At this stage, we don’t want complex.
 Complex is our enemy.

 We’ll get there soon enough, but for now just think, Structure-structure-structure.
-Too much complexity – all that intricate plot detail – just gets in the way of finding the actual bones of your novel.
+Too much complexity – all that intricate plot detail – just gets in the way of finding the actual bones of your novel with which you are going to draw in the reader.

 (Oh, and I don’t want to digress too much, but that same basic template works if you want to build a scene, or write a synopsis, or structure a key piece of dialogue.
 In fact, it’s just like this universal unlocking device for pretty much any structural challenge in fiction.
 Good to know, huh?)